AMAZING Raspberry Bars (with Oatmeal!)

-The BEST Raspberry Crumble Bars recipe!
-Just wait until these bites of buttery shortbread crust, sweet raspberry jam filling, and crazy delicious oat-streusel topping explode in your mouth.
-It's an easy raspberry dessert that's great for making ahead and freezing.
+Just wait until these Raspberry Bars (with oatmeal crumble) explode in your mouth!
+With bites of buttery shortbread crust, sweet raspberry jam filling, and crazy delicious oat-streusel topping, it's an easy dessert that's great for making ahead and freezing!

 - 2 cups flour